 In 2022, Zoom has become one of the leading video conferencing software apps.
 It enables you to virtually interact with co-workers when in-person meetings aren’t possible, and it has been hugely successful for social events, too.
-Make no mistake: A zoom is an essential tool for small-, medium-, and large-sized teams who want to keep in touch and continue their daily workflows with minimal disruption.
+Make no mistake: Zoom is an essential tool for small-, medium-, and large-sized teams who want to keep in touch and continue their daily workflows with minimal disruption.

 Zoom has empowered patients, physicians, and other healthcare professionals to communicate face-to-face with Zoom video during doctor/physician appointment visits.
 It is important to have Zoom meeting reminders for all your meetings.
 Even with the accessibility of Zoom, the no-shows are real.
 They present a hurdle to ensuring quality care for patients and create a financial and administrative burden for healthcare systems.

-It’s been nearly two years since COVID-19 started sweeping across the world, accelerating the widespread adoption of telehealth solutions with it.
+It’s been nearly three years since COVID-19 started sweeping across the world, accelerating the widespread adoption of telehealth solutions with it.
 Although usage has fallen slightly since its peak in 2020, Zoom appointments remain 11 times higher than before the pandemic.
 Many providers even believe that up to 60% of primary care will occur virtually in three to five years.
 Despite this growth, however, a significant number of patients still miss their telehealth appointments.

 61%of patients in the U.S. plan to access healthcare in person and virtually moving forward (Zoom-Qualtrics Research, 2021)